-Viola (Miner) Cox was born in 1856 in Unity Twp. near East Palestine, Columbiana County, OH, one of 15 children of Jacob and Julianna (Forney) Miner.
+Viola (Miner) Cox was born on July 31, 1855 in Unity Township near East Palestine, Columbiana County, OH, one of 15 children of Jacob and Julianna (Forney) Miner.

-Francis apparently had been married before, and brought a son to the marriage, William A. Cox (born 1864).
+Francis had been married before, to Elizabeth Crotty ( ? - ? ), and brought a son to the marriage, William A. Cox (born 1864).

-The Coxes bore three more children of their own -- Jacob Cox and twins Julia A. Cox and Mary E. Cox.
+The Coxes produced three more children of their own -- Jacob Cox and Julia A. Cox and Mary E. Cox.

 When the federal census of Unity Township was taken in 1880, Francis was practicing in the village of New Waterford.
 Later, they moved to nearby East Palestine.

-In a chapter on Columbiana County in the 1891 book History of the Upper Ohio Valley, Vol. II, is this passage: "The following now practice in the township, ...
+Francis was named posthumously in a chapter on Columbiana County in the 1891 book History of the Upper Ohio Valley, Vol. II : "The following now practice in the township, ...
 At New Waterford, Dr. Frank Cox, since 1874; he died some five years ago."

 ~ Stepson William A. Cox ~